AliMuhammadK62/Multilarm/README.md

 Back to Table of contents

 MacOS
 Please copy the files from the Binaries folder along with the unzipped resource file.
 The PDB file included in the binaries are not essential for runtime, but helps with pinpointing the bug in the code, and therefore, should be copied in the application root directory.
-I will further update installation instruction when I can test this on a MacOS system (Multilarm was not tested on a MacOS system).
+The .dylib modules should be copied to /usr/local/lib I will further update installation instruction when I can test this on a MacOS system (Multilarm was not tested on a MacOS system).

 Back to Table of contents

 Configuration

 Configuration file
 Configuration settings are saved at Multilarm.config.xml file, which should be located at the program root directory.
-The program loads configuration settings at its boot and in case of a missing tag or invalid entries for True/False values, would overwriting the values in the file.
+The program loads configuration settings at its boot and in case of a missing tag or invalid entries for True/False values, would be overwriting the values in the file.
 You yourself are responsible for backing up any existing configuration at risk of being overwritten in case of a missing tag or corrupt values.
 In case of a missing configuration file, the application will create one with default settings stored inside the application.
 Therefore, the application must have write-access to its root directory and if you need to reset the configuration to default, just delete the existing file.
 The default settings configure the application to play Adhan and relevant audios throughout the day and throughout the year according to UK (Sheffield) data and use default settings for ambient sound (for 10 seconds every 3 minutes).

 Back to Table of contents